nieboczek/ggs-modding-docs/beginners-guide/configuring-mods.md

 > ```

 > [!TIP]
 > You can reload mods and configs without reopening the game.
-How hot reload guide is [here](../misc/hot-reloading.md)
+The hot reloading guide is [here](../misc/hot-reloading.md)

 > [!TIP]
 > All type variations for `Key` and `ModifierKey` are [here](../misc/config-types.md)